Jerry Krause is a Villain in ‘The Last Dance’ Because He Lacked This Key Leadership Skill

 According to Daniel Goleman, internationally known psychologist and author of Organizational Awareness, A Primer, “Leaders who can recognize networking opportunities and read key power relationships are better equipped to handle the demands of their leadership role.”

 Jackson was the key to reaching the players since he had gained all their respect.
-If Krause had not developed his grudge with Phil Jackson, he would have been able to similarly gain the respect of Jackson’s players.
-This grudge with Jackson prevented him from building power relationships with the players on the team and ultimately led to the breakup of the Bulls dynasty.
+If Krause had not developed his grudge against Phil Jackson, he would have been able to similarly gain the respect of Jackson’s players.
+This grudge against Jackson prevented him from building power relationships with the players on the team and ultimately led to the breakup of the Bulls dynasty.

 Krause was never able to build relationships with his star players.
 Jerry Reinsdorf stated as much during the first episode of the docuseries.
 Reinsdorf said, “Yeah he had a way of alienating people.”
 When Michael Jordan broke his foot in 1985, Krause coldly told Jordan that he would not be allowed to play again that season.
 Jordan told Sports Illustrated in a 1993 interview that “[Krause] said, ‘You’re Bulls property now, and we tell you what to do.’
 I was a young, enthusiastic kid, and that just made me realize this was a business, not a game.
 We never hit it off after that.”